-(1) Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR or "L," or Prime rate, or "P." All securities are subject to a LIBOR or Prime rate floor where a spread is provided, unless noted.
-The spread provided includes payment-in-kind, or PIK, interest and other fee rates, if any.
+- (1) - (2) (3) - (4) - Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR or "L," or Prime rate, or "P." All securities are subject to a LIBOR or Prime rate floor where a spread is provided, unless noted.
+The spread provided includes PIK interest and other fee rates, if any.
 Valued based on our accounting policy (see Note 2).

-- The provisions of the 1940 Act classify investments based on the level of control that we maintain in a particular portfolio company.
-As defined in the 1940 Act, a company is deemed as "non-controlled" when we own less than 25% of a portfolio company's voting securities and "controlled" when we own 25% or more of a portfolio company's voting securities.
+The provisions of the 1940 Act classify investments based on the level of control that we maintain in a particular portfolio company.
+As defined in the 1940 Act, a company is generally presumed to be "non-controlled" when we own 25% or less of the portfolio company's voting securities and "controlled" when we own more than 25% of the portfolio company's voting securities.
 The provisions of the 1940 Act classify investments further based on the level of ownership that we maintain in a particular portfolio company.
-As defined in the 1940 Act, a company is - (4) deemed as "non-affiliated" when we own less than 5% of a portfolio company's voting securities and "affiliated" when we own 5% or more of a portfolio company's voting securities. - Security is exempt from registration under Rule 144A promulgated under the Securities Act.
+As defined in the 1940 Act, a company is generally deemed as "non-affiliated" when we own less than 5% of a portfolio company's voting securities.
+Security is exempt from registration under Rule 144A promulgated under the Securities Act.
 The security may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.
-(5) - Non-U.S. company or principal place of business outside the United States.

-Non-income producing securities.
+Non-LS. company or principal place of business outside the United States.
+(5) (6) (7) (8) - Non-income producing securities.
 The securities are not pledged as collateral under the Credit Facility.
-All other securities are pledged as collateral under the Credit Facility and held through Funding I.

-Coupon is not subject to a LIBOR or Prime rate floor.

-Represents the purchase of a security with delayed settlement or a revolving line of credit that is currently an unfunded investment.
+All other securities are pledged as collateral under the Credit Facility and held through Funding I. Coupon is not subject to a LIBOR or Prime rate floor.
+(9) - Represents the purchase of a security with delayed settlement or a revolving line of credit that is currently an unfunded investment.
 This security does not earn a basis point spread above an index while it is unfunded.

-(11) The investment is treated as a non-qualifying asset under Section 55(a) of the 1940 Act.
+(10) - The investment is treated as a non-qualifying asset under Section 55(a) of the 1940 Act.
 Under the 1940 Act, we may not acquire any non-qualifying asset unless, at the time the acquisition is made, qualifying assets represent at least 70% of our total assets.
-(12) Became a controlled affiliate during the quarter ended September 30, 2015.
+Became a controlled affiliate during the quarter ended September 30, 2015.
+(11) - (12)